bueler/mccarthy/projects/2024/wavedrag/README.md

 ## description

-PROJECT 11: FIXME
+PROJECT 11: Drag from waves in the bed

 ADVISOR: Ed Bueler

-DESCRIPTION:  FIXME At the surface of a glacier, and especially on steep margins, our viscous-fluid understanding of glaciers can break down.
-Near cliffs and overhangs, stresses within the ice may turn into fractures and crevasses.
-A numerical Stokes model can address how fractures appear via a model of damage, that is, of the deterioration of polycrystalline structure.
-We will try to model the initial damage, starting from a good base in the literature and an already-written, and brief, finite-element solver of the 2D (planar) Glen-Stokes equations.
-Applying the solver will connect ice geometry and surface stresses to stresses within the ice.
-These stresses can then be expressed as rates of change of damage.
-We will explore different geometries, evolution models, and questions as they arise.
+DESCRIPTION:  How much drag is caused by waves in the bed topography of a glacier?
+How does this depend on wavelength and magnitude?
+Does sliding make the effect larger or smaller?
+These questions can be explored using a numerical Stokes model.
+We will compare slab-on-slope solutions to cases where the base has added topography or sliding, and measure the modeled velocity change.
+Because these questions have been addressed by analytical/expansion techniques in earlier literature, we can also use the model results to assess those conclusions.
+Students will gain experience and understanding as they modify an already-written finite-element solver of the 2D (planar) Glen-Stokes equations.

 SOFTWARE REQUIREMENTS: You will need a recent version of Python _running locally on your machine_.
 Please try to build/install the following: Firedrake, Gmsh, Paraview.
 (As backup, I'll bring an extra laptop, pre-loaded.)